 Around each craps table there are typically four members of staff.
 Two dealers are responsible for all bets made on their half of the table, a boxman supervises events and a stickman controls the dice, using a flexible stick to move the dice towards the next player.

 Many land-based venues, such as the Hippodrome in London or Grosvenor Casino Westgate in Leeds, have craps or dice tables available.

-You can also play craps online at 32Red and Ladbrokes Casino.
+You can also play craps online at William Hill.
 Play for free to get acquainted with the game and then dive in to roll the dice and try to beat the tables.

 There are lots of different wagers that can be made, and the table might seem complicated to new players, but it is more straightforward than it initially appears.
 The main bet to be aware of is the Pass Line bet, which happens when a new player takes their turn at rolling the dice.
 Whoever throws the dice is known as the shooter and their first go is termed a ‘Come Out’ roll.
 If the shooter throws a 7 or 11, the Pass Line bet wins, whereas if they throw a 2, 3 or 12, the Pass Line bet loses.
 It is also possible to bet on ‘Don’t Pass’, where the reverse applies and you lose if the first roll is 7 or 11.

 A 4, 5, 6, 7, 8, 9 or 10 is known as establishing a point, and players can then start to bet on whether the shooter will make their point or not.
 Once a point has been established, a Come bet can be made which works in the same way as a Pass Line bet.
 The player will keep rolling until they throw the same number again and pass (or win), or throw a 7 (and lose).
 The same player will carry on rolling as long as they continue to make winning rolls.

 Throw a 7 or 11 on the Come Out roll, or throw the point twice before a 7.